LautaroPavanSarquis/LautaroPavanSarquis/README.md

 - 👋 Hi, I’m @LautaroPavanSarquis.
-I'm a rockie web developer.
-Right now i'm tacking Jonas Schmedtmann's course "Java script from zero to mastery".
+I'm a rockie developer.
+Right now i'm, I am seeking to pivot in mycareer and immerse myself in the dynamic IT job market, surround myself with individuals who foster mygrowth, continue my studies, andabove all, never stop learning.